-CABSL is a language that has been designed to describe an agent's behavior as a hierarchy of state machines and is a derivative of the State Machine Behavior Engine (cf. [26, Chap.
+CABSL [27] is a language that has been designed to describe an agent's behavior as a hierarchy of state machines and is a derivative of the State Machine Behavior Engine (cf. [24, Chap.
 5]) that we used a few years ago.
 CABSL solely consists of C++ preprocessor macros and, therefore, can be compiled with a normal C++ compiler.

 For using it, it is important to understand its general structure.
 In CABSL, the following base elements are used: options, states, transitions, actions.
 A behavior consists of a set of options that are arranged in an option graph.
 There is a single starting option from which all other options are called; this is the root of the option graph.
 Each option is a finite state machine that describes a specific part of the behavior such as a skill or a head motion of the robot, or it combines such basic features.
-Each option starts with its intital\state.
-Inside a state, an action can be executed which may call another option as well as execute any C++ code, e.g. modifying the representations provided by the Behavior Control.
+Each option starts with its intital_state.
+Inside a state, an action can be executed which may call another option as well as execute any C++ code, e. g. modifying the representations provided by the Behavior Control.
 Further, there is a transition part inside each state, where a decision about a transition to another state (within the option) can be made.
 Like actions, transitions are capable of executing C++ code.
-In addition to options (cf. Sect.
-6.1.2), CABSL supports the use of so-called Libraries (cf. Sect.
-6.1.2), which may be used inside actions and transitions.
-Libraries are collections of functions, variables, and constants, which help keeping the code clean and readable without the need of additional modules and representations, while providing a maximum of freedom if extensive calculations have to be made.